Easy Compost Tips: How to Start Composting at Home April 5, 2021

 While these items decompose fairly quickly, they do it SO fast that it creates a foul smell and attracts unwanted visitors.

-Too much cooking oil can really slow down the compost process, so it’s best to keep the grease away.
+Too much cooking oil can really slow down the composting process, so it’s best to keep the grease away.

 Unfortunately plastic just won’t break down.
 Best to save these for the recycling bin!